 The Company believes that its manufacturing organization offers competitive advantages due to its ability to manufacture a differentiated product line consisting of one of the industry's broadest product offerings of colors, textures and finishes, as well as the industry's largest offering of trim and angle pieces and its ability to utilize the industry's newest technology.
 In addition, Dal-Tile also imports or sources a portion of its product to supplement its product offerings.
+Over the past three years, the Dal-Tile segment has invested in capital expenditures, principally in new plant and state-of-the-art equipment to increase manufacturing capacity, improve efficiency and develop new capabilities.

-The Company's laminate flooring manufacturing operations are vertically integrated, both in the United States and in Europe, and include high-density fiberboard ("HDF") production, paper impregnation, short-cycle pressing, cutting and milling.
+The Company's laminate flooring manufacturing operations are vertically integrated, both in the U.S. and in Europe, and include high-density fiberboard ("HDF") production, paper impregnation, short-cycle pressing, cutting and milling.
 The European operations also include resin production.
 Unilin has state-of-the-art equipment that results in competitive manufacturing in terms of cost and flexibility.
 Most of the equipment for the production of laminate flooring in Belgium and North Carolina is relatively new.
-The Company's laminate flooring plant in North Carolina is one of the largest in the United States.
-In addition, Unilin is the only fully integrated laminate manufacturer in the United States with its own HDF production facility.
+The Company's laminate flooring plant in North Carolina is one of the largest in the U.S. In addition, Unilin is one of the few fully integrated laminate manufacturers in the U.S. with its own HDF production facility.
+The acquisition of Columbia added manufacturing capability for both engineered and prefinished solid wood flooring for the U.S. and European markets.
+Over the past three years, the Unilin segment has invested in capital expenditures, principally in new plants and state-of-the-art equipment to increase manufacturing capacity, improve efficiency and develop new capabilities.

-The manufacturing facilities for other activities in the Unilin business (insulated roofing and other wood-based panels) are all configured for cost-efficient manufacturing and production flexibility and are competitive in the European market.
+The manufacturing facilities for other activities in the Unilin business (insulated roofing and other wood-based panels) are all configured for costefficient manufacturing and production flexibility and are competitive in the European market.